Stone Garrett Player Props: Nationals vs. Padres

 Stone Garrett At The Plate

-- Garrett is batting .253 with three doubles, a home run and six walks.
+- Garrett is hitting .253 with three doubles, a home run and six walks.

-- Garrett has picked up a hit in 12 of 23 games this year, with multiple hits six times.
+- In 54.2% of his 24 games this season, Garrett has picked up at least one hit.
+He's also had six multi-hit games.

-- In three games this season (13.0%), Garrett has picked up an RBI, including two games with multiple runs batted in.
+- He has gone deep in one of 24 games, and in 1.1% of his plate appearances.

-- He has scored in 10 of 23 games this year, and more than once 4 times.
+- In three games this year (12.5%), Garrett has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.